Maguire was the representative for New Jersey’s 7th congressional district and was a Democrat. He served from 1975 to 1980.

-Each dot in the chart below was a member of the House of Representatives in 1980.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Maguire is shown as a purple triangle. (analysis methodology)
+Maguire is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1980 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Maguire sponsored bills primarily in these issue areas:

 Government Operations and Politics (21%) Social Welfare (21%) Health (16%) Taxation (14%) Education (11%) Science, Technology, Communications (6%) Housing and Community Development (6%) Foreign Trade and International Finance (5%)